Consequences of Russian invasion of Ukraine, if not checked, will be devastating: German official | Headlines

 - India

-The ongoing Russian aggression against Ukraine, if goes unchecked, could result in devastating consequences for the world, visiting German National Security Adviser Jens Plotner said Wednesday.
+The ongoing Russian aggression against Ukraine, if goes unchecked, could result in devastating consequences for the world as it may encourage big countries to threaten smaller ones, visiting German National Security Adviser Jens Plotner said on Wednesday.

+Referring to India's position on Ukraine, he hoped that New Delhi will convey a ''clear message'' to Russian Foreign Minister Sergey Lavrov behind closed doors during his upcoming visit to the country.

 ''As you see, we are steadily decreasing and not increasing what we are buying from Russia in this crisis.
 So this would be a suggestion we will make to our friends that it might not be the time to actually do exactly the contrary to what we all are doing,'' he said.

-Asked whether Germany would like India to not buy any discounted crude oil from Russia, Plotner said he was not in New Delhi to lecture or demand something from the country.
+Asked whether Germany would like India not to buy any discounted crude oil from Russia, Plotner said he is not in New Delhi to lecture or demand something from the country.

+He asserted that Germany's efforts will be to explore ways to stop the war.

+''Consequences of this war, how can we best stop this war, what lessons we need to learn that this cannot happen again.
+What lessons do we want other countries, big and small, to draw from this war,'' the German official said.

+''We do not want the big ones to be encouraged because something like this goes unchecked...and we do not want smaller countries to feel that they need to live in fear because any big one can just decide to turn back time on history and geography and decide that this country has no right to exist as such,'' he said.

-He said that Berlin understand that India is in a challenging neighbourhood and there was no need for Europe to ''preach or teach'' the country.
+Plotner said Berlin understands that India is in a challenging neighbourhood and there is no need for Europe to ''preach or teach'' the country.

 ''You (India) live in a complicated neighbourhood, you have challenges of constraints of your own.
 One of the aims of my discussion today is to better understand how this geopolitical specificity of India plays into your analysis of what is going on in Ukraine,'' he said.

-Plotner said what is happening in Ukraine must send alarm bells ringing through all capitals of countries that believe in the international rule of law and international order.
+He said what is happening in Ukraine must send alarm bells ringing through all the capitals of countries that believe in the international rule of law and international order.

 ''That is why I think beyond the case of Ukraine, this is so important.
-And this is why I think beyond Europe what is happening in Ukraine must send alarm bells ringing through all capitals of countries that believe in the international rule law and international order,'' he said.
+And this is why I think beyond Europe, what is happening in Ukraine must send alarm bells ringing through all capitals of countries that believe in the international rule of law and international order,'' he said.

-''There we feel very close to India, we cooperate closely in many UN matters, we have the “same genes” on states living together and interacting,'' he said.
+''There we feel very close to India, we cooperate closely in many UN matters, we have the same genes on states living together and interacting,'' Plotner said.

-Plotner said Germany's efforts will be to explore ways to stop the war.

-''Consequences of this war, how can we best stop this war, what lessons we need to learn that this can't happen again.
-What lessons do we want other countries, big and small, to draw from this war,'' the German official said. ''We don't want the big ones to be encouraged because something like this goes unchecked and we don't want smaller countries to feel that they need to live in fear because any big one can just decide to turn back time on history and geography and decide that this country has no right to exist as such,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)